Slacky300/GOOGLE_OAUTH_MERN/README.md

 Your feedback is crucial for the continuous improvement of this project.
 Feel free to open issues, provide suggestions, or submit pull requests.
 Let's make **GOOGLE_OAUTH_MERN** better together!

-**Note:** The source code for this project will be made available once the repository reaches 20 stars.
-Your support is greatly appreciated!

 ---